Live Off St. George’s University’s (SGU) Campus

 As some may know, university life can be a little stressful.
 Sometimes, all a person wants is a little alone time.
 Having your own room that you can escape to isn’t always available to students who live on campus.

 Your own place can also be a peaceful, heavenly location with a great view perfect for studying or just to clear your head after an exam.
 While the library is usually the ideal location to write that 15-page research paper or cram for your test next weekend, you might find yourself more productive at your own desk in your own space.

 Saves you money

-On campus living is often touted as being the affordable option — but, in fact, it’s often more expensive for less.
+On-campus living is often touted as being the affordable option — but, in fact, it’s often more expensive with fewer amenities.
 Cheaper is better!
-In comparison to the size of the dorms on-campus, you can easily find an apartment off-campus, double the size, with a pool, amazing view, walking distance to Campus and/or on the bus route for half the cost.
+In comparison to the size of the dorms on campus, you can easily find an apartment off-campus, double the size, with a pool, amazing view, and walking distance to Campus, and/or on the bus route for half the cost.
 Now you understand why I said cheaper is better.
-Most University attendees rely on either student loans, financial aids or scholarships as means of funding.
-So, why not get value for less money.
+Most University attendees rely on either student loans, financial aid, or scholarships as means of funding.
+So, why not get more value for less money?

 More flexible roommate choices